joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/21/briefing/covid-vaccines-fda-approval.html?searchResultPosition=7

 **Sweden dominated the U.S. from start to finish.**\
-`The Americans had waited five years to avenge a loss to Sweden.
+`The Americans had waited five years to avenge an Olympic loss to Sweden.
 They’ll have to keep waiting.`\
 https://nytimes.com/2021/07/21/sports/olympics/sweden-us-soccer.html?searchResultPosition=8

 **Half of Australia is under lockdown as the Delta variant drives outbreaks in three states.**\